- Follow The Disciple's Road on WordPress.com

 Constantine & Christmas

-“The Origins of the Christmas Holiday” series: (post #2) With yesterday’s post I began a series on the origins of the traditions of our Christmas holiday.
-That post explained the winter solstice and the Roman holiday known as Saturnalia.
-Now, with today’s … Continue reading
+“The Origins of the Christmas Holiday” series (post #2) The previous post served as the beginning of my series on the origins of the traditions of our Christmas holiday.
+That post explained the winter solstice and the Roman holiday known … Continue reading

-Posted in Catholicism, Christmas, Christmas Traditions, Church, Series: "The Origins of the Christmas Holiday"
+Posted in Catholicism, Christ's Birth, Christmas, Christmas Traditions, Church, Series: "The Origins of the Christmas Holiday"

-Tagged Catholicism, Constantine, Roman Catholic church, Saturnalia, the battle at Milvian Bridge, the Birthday of the Unconquerable Sun, the bishops of Rome, the Christianizing of pagan holidays, the Edict of Milan
+Tagged Catholicism, Constantine, Constantine & Christianity, Roman Catholic church, Saturnalia, the battle at Milvian Bridge, the Birthday of the Unconquerable Sun, the bishops of Rome, the Christianizing of pagan holidays, the Edict of Milan